 The thing about family biking is maintenance and care is not only a good thing to do for your sanity BUT a safety feature for you and the kids.

 And the great thing today is we have a wealth of knowledge and we should use it.
 There are videos all over the place to help with maintenance.
 Knowing what to looking for, the terms and what is important can make a heaven or hell of your family biking adventure (Kids are not known for their patience).

 With above being said I wanted to help facilitate the awareness of trailer/bike maintenance to the family cycling crowd.
 I want to empower you with the knowledge and courage to maybe change your own tire/tube, wrap your rims, true your tires, and keep riding.
 We may not get to all of this on one blog but there are so many links out there to share to give you are start.

-Ok, that all being said, what should you look for heading out on your family voyage with a trailer, bike seat and/or cargo bike.
+So, what should you look for heading out on your family voyage with a trailer, bike seat and/or cargo bike?
 Below is a nice list of items to check before a ride either daily weekly or after a long break from riding.

 - Tire pressure, condition/tread, skewer ‘tightness’, ‘trueness‘- both bike and trailer.

 - Hitch condition of the trailer and bike attachment of the hitch.

 - Trailer arm conditions (depending on type of trailer- are attachments and pins correctly in place without damage?)

 - Suspension response (if needed)